 Degreaser - "Citrasolv" concentrated orange oil cleaner - works great on greasy residue like the layer that deposits on the vent hood above the stove.

 Dish soap - "The Earthling Co" Solid dish soap - works better than the liquid that comes in plastic bottles!
 It's non-toxic, doesn't leave a soapy smell in your mugs or on your hands, and takes grease off pans like nobody's business.
 It comes in a metal can and refills are available.
 They also sell a stiff wooden dish brush that is very comfortable and effective and fits right in the can.
 Since your hands aren't in the dishwater, there's. no need for gloves!

 Dishwasher detergent - "Seventh Generation" or "Biokleen" powdered unscented dishwasher detergent -- both come in cardboard boxes.
-If you run out, Oxiclean and Borax makes a good substitute.
+If you run out, a mixture of half-and-half Oxiclean and Borax makes a good substitute.

 Cleaning hard water deposits out of the bottom of the dishwasher - run a cycle with no dishes and citric acid instead of soap.
 (Citric acid is sold in the grocery store with canning supplies.)

 Laundry detergent - "Biokleen" fragrance-free laundry powder is our favorite.
 It comes in a cardboard box and works great in our high-efficiency washer.
 We do not use fabric "softeners" (they are a big source of air pollution and we like our towels crispy and absorbent, rather than covered with wax, thank you!).
 We stopped dry cleaning anything decades ago.
 We wash our wool sweaters and other delicates in cold water with the other clothing, zipped into mesh bags to keep them from getting snagged.